ionmihai/newpackage/README.md

 `newpackage` is a CLI tool for scaffolding opinionated Python packages with a `src/` layout, MIT license, and sensible defaults for modern Python packaging.

-* Creates a project with the same structure as `shortgit` (or other reference packages)
 * MIT License included automatically with year and author
-* Initializes a GitHub repo via `shortgit init` (without pushing)
+* Optionally initializes a GitHub repo via `shortgit init` (without pushing)
-* Designed for reproducible, distributable Python packages (pip- and mamba-installable)
+* Creates `puproject.toml` designed for reproducible, distributable Python packages

 ---